Data Stewardship

 2. Protect against any anticipated threats to the security or integrity of such information.

-iv.
-The IT Security Office will be available to assist each department or business unit by reviewing their access and data security procedures.
-If needed, the Privacy and Security Compliance Team will review to ensure compliance with this policy.
+- The IT Security Office will be available to assist each department or business unit by reviewing their access and data security procedures.
+If needed, the privacy and compliance personnel will review to ensure compliance with this policy.

 E. Public Requests for Protected Data

-Requests by the public for protected data made through the Virginia Freedom of Information Act [University Administrative Policy #1117–Virginia Freedom of Information Act Requests] or other applicable law will be reviewed by the Office of University Counsel prior to any release of data.
+Requests by the public for protected data made through the Virginia Freedom of Information Act University Policy 1117: Virginia Freedom of Information Act Requests or other applicable law will be reviewed by the Office of University Counsel prior to any release of data.

 V. TRAINING

 IT System Users authorized to access highly sensitive data are required to participate in data security training commensurate with the type and use of such data.
-This training will be recommended annually to the Chief Data Stewards by a team drawn from the Research Office, University Life, Office of Human Resources, and the Information Security Office.
 Managers are to train, or arrange for training, for all current employees who have or will have access to highly sensitive university data prior to granting access to such data.

 Approved: